 Let's face it, with the passage of time, our old photos can get damaged or lose their charm.
 It's not just you? a lot of people also complain of their photos having a vintage tint or losing their colors.
-Well, the best way to fix this issue is by undertaking a complete old photo restoration process with any reliable image editor (like Photoshop).
+Well, the best way to fix this issue is by undertaking a complete old photo restoration process with photo restoration software or photo editor.
 Here, I'm going to provide a stepwise solution on how to restore old photos like a pro.
 Let's begin!

 While your photos can fade or lose their charm with time, you can always implement some smart techniques to restore them.
 For instance, you can use an image editor (like Photoshop) to restore coloring on your photos or reduce noise.
 Here's how to restore old photos by following a stepwise approach.

 Step 1: Digitize your Photos and load them on Photoshop

 To get your old photos enlarged and restored, you need to scan them first.
 You can use any reliable scanner to make a digital copy of your photos and save them on your computer.

 Now, simply launch Photoshop to drag and drop your image or just go to its File > Open feature to browse and load any old faded photo.

 Step 2: Make Minor Edits (like Cropping and Rotating)